 Transactions using blockchain are nearly instantaneous.
 In the past, data transfers and monetary exchanges could take several minutes to complete.

-Since information is not stored on a single server at a medical facility, nor at a bank for payments, no information exchange has to take place, essentially.
+Since information is not stored on a single server at a health care facility, nor at a bank for payments, no information exchange has to take place, essentially.
 There is no waiting while information is processed.

 Productivity would go up.
 This not only saves time for the facility but translates into more patients served and a money savings as well.